mikamai/kissmetrics-handler/README.md

 ## Usage

 Search the module in the module list in the BO (i.e. Back Offie) of your store and install it.
-Put the JS give it to you by KISSmetrics between the literal tags (i.e. {literal}{/literl}) in the head.tpl.
+Put the JS give it to you by KISSmetrics between the literal tags (i.e. {literal}{/literl}) in the head.tpl file.

 ## Contributing